MAX-ALTITUDE

 Today we finish our project work and have a small farewell program in the evening with some cultural dance and bonfire.

-Overnight at Hotel.
+Overnight at the Hotel.

 Drive to Jaipur/ City Sightseeing /Visit SOS Children village

 Today you drive to Jaipur the Heritage Pink City has been the capital of the erstwhile Jaipur State since its inception in 1727 AD, it gets the name from its founder Maharaja Sawai Jai Singh II, who was not only a great ruler but also a renowned mathematician and astrologer, and his various talents are clearly exhibited in the city.
-Vidhydhar Bhattacharya designed Jaipur as per the Hindu treatise, ShilpShastra.
-Today Jaipur is not only significant for its various forts and palaces but is also a trading center for jewelry, gem and precious stones, textiles, carpets, blue pottery etc. After relaxing for a while in the hotel you go to visit the City Palace Museum and the Jantar Mantar.
-This Palace was built by the founder of Jaipur, Sawai Jai Singh II, who founded the city in the ancient Indian town planning style of nine grids, where eight blocks would have houses of different communities with broad streets lined with shops dividing these blocks and ending at various gates and the ninth block was the City Palace surrounded by the other eight blocks.
-The whole city has a boundary wall and is painted Pink in color, which was done at the time to welcome the Prince of Wales.
-The museum at the City Palace houses some very amazing and rare artifacts like the biggest bronze vessels of the world and some old manuscripts of very rare books.
-The Jantar Mantar Observatory in the compounds of the Palace is an early 18th century Observatory built by the king to observe the astronomical movements.
-The various brick instruments at the observatory show his foresightedness and intelligence par excellence.
+Vidhydhar Bhattacharya designed Jaipur according to the Hindu treatise, Shilpa Shastra.
+Today Jaipur is not only important for its various forts and palaces but is also a trading center for jewelry, gem and precious stones, textiles, carpets, blue pottery etc. After resting for some time in the hotel you go to visit the City Palace Museum and the Jantar Mantar.
+This Palace was built by the founder of Jaipur, Sawai Jai Singh II, who founded the city in the ancient Indian town planning style of nine grids.
+In this system, eight blocks would have houses of different communities with broad streets lined with shops dividing these blocks and ending at various gates, while the ninth block was the City Palace surrounded by the other eight blocks.
+The whole city has a boundary wall and is painted Pink in color, which was done at that time to welcome the Prince of Wales.
+The museum at the City Palace houses some very amazing and rare artifacts, including the biggest bronze vessels of the world and some old manuscripts of very rare books.
+There exists in the compound an early 18th-century Observatory, which the king of Jantar Mantar Observatory within the Palace complex got built with a view to survey the happening astronomical movements.
+Various brick instruments of the Observatory testify his foresightedness and intellectuality of high order.

-In the evening we visit the SOS Children’s Villages of India is a voluntary child care organization, providing care to thousands of destitute children who have been deprived of the natural order of the family and help them grow as decent human beings in a natural family and integrate with the society.
+Evening: Visit the SOS Children’s Villages of India is a voluntary child care organization, providing care to thousands of destitute children who have been deprived of the natural order of the family and help them grow as decent human beings in a natural family and integrate with the society.
 SOS Kinderdorf International is the umbrella organization, based in Vienna, Austria.
 The SOS Village at Jaipur, was founded in 1974 and currently has 146 children under its care in 14 family homes.

-Overnight at hotel.
+Overnight at the hotel.

 Sightseeing tour of Jaipur

-In the afternoon we drive to Dera Amber here you get on the elephant back and enjoy the ride on the beautiful animal.
+In the afternoon we drive to Dera Amber where you get on the elephant back and enjoy the ride on the beautiful animal.
 On reaching there you can enjoy quality time with the resident elephants, bathing, feeding or painting them.In the evening return back to the hotel

-Overnight at hotel.
+Overnight at the hotel.

 Drive to Delhi